OpenHaldex-S3

 OpenHaldex-S3 has been real-road tested for thousands of miles without incident.
 It installs on the fused OEM Haldex circuit, supports normal vehicle operating voltage (12-24V), and does not modify general CAN traffic or override factory safety systems.

-No. Under normal conditions, no faults are set.
-Note: during aggressive driving, it’s advised to disable Haldex broadcast, which can trigger a traction control warning.
+Under normal operation, no warning lights are expected.
+During aggressive driving, certain settings can trigger a temporary traction control warning.
 This clears after a key cycle.

-• Is the LilyGo T-2CAN ESP32-S3 board suitable for automotive use?
+• Is the LilyGo T-2CAN ESP32-S3 suitable for automotive use?

 Yes, for this application.
-The T-2CAN is a dual-CAN ESP32-S3 board with a 12-24V input stage and has proven stable in real vehicle use.
-It is designed as a DIY controller built on readily available hardware.
-Worst case scenario would be the equivalent of unplugging the Haldex module and losing $30.
+The T-2CAN is a dual-CAN ESP32-S3 board with a 12-24V input stage and has proven stable in real vehicle use as a DIY Haldex controller.
+Additionally, the dual-core CPU means that important CAN functions are performed independently of busywork, such as wifi, visualizations, etc.

 • Why should I try OpenHaldex-S3?

-Because it’s free, easy to build, easy to remove, and built on inexpensive off-the-shelf hardware.
-It gives compatible VW and Audi owners a simple way to try mode or map-based Haldex control without buying a dedicated aftermarket controller first.
+Because it is free, easy to build, easy to remove, and built on inexpensive off-the-shelf hardware.
+It gives compatible VW and Audi owners a simple way to try map-based Haldex control without buying dedicated aftermarket hardware first.